 - Do you have a history of miscarriage or postpartum bleeding?

-- Do you have symptoms of other medical conditions associated with bleeding disorders?
+- Do you have symptoms of other medical conditions linked to bleeding disorders?

-- How long do your menstrual period lasts, and how many sanitary pads or tampons you use per day during your period?
+- How long does your menstrual period last, and how many sanitary pads or tampons do you use per day during your period?

 - How often do you bruise or bleed, and how long does the bleeding last?

 - What prescription or over-the-counter medicines, such as aspirin, do you take?

 - Do your gums often bleed, or do you bleed a lot following dental procedures?